Developer FAQ

 I got a kernel panic, what can I do?

-Read this section.
+Read the Kernel Panic section.

 Some driver is not working with my hardware, what can I do?